approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

 You cannot add the Address records to your DNS configuration until you have deployed the ShipFast services, but you need the DNS names you will use to configure Auth0.
 So, at this stage, please choose the subdomain you will use and then proceed with Auth0 configuration.

-For example, if you controlled the domain, `example.com` and you chose the subdomain `shipfast`, you will later need to add the Address record `*.shipfast.example.com` targeting the server running the shipfast backend examples.
+For example, if you controlled the domain, `example.com` and you chose the subdomain `server`, you will later need to add the Address record `*.server.example.com` targeting the server running the shipfast backend examples.

 ## Free Auth0 Account